Asharulislam/Asharulislam/README.md

 # 💫 About Me :
 - 😄 Pronouns: He/His
-- 🌱 I’m currently learning more about Flutter, Android native.
+- 🌱 I’m currently learning more about Flutter, IOS native.
 - 💬 Ask me about Flutter related stuff.
 - 📫 How to reach me: Check social links below.
 - ⚡ Fun fact: I spend almost 15 hours on coding.